We Made the TikTok Mac and Cheese Recipe That People Can’t Stop Raving About

 The pasta cooked perfectly—it wasn’t too soggy and had just the right amount of firmness.
 I know that some have had trouble with the pasta overcooking, but that’s why it’s important to check that the water level is just above the noodles in Step 2, and that you keep a close eye on the liquid when cooking.

 I was definitely able to tell that the ingredients weren’t dumped in last minute but instead simmered together with the pasta—the cheese sauce itself was thick and creamy, not runny at all, and, dare I say, less salty.
 For reference, I used 2% milk and I thought this Kraft mac and cheese tasted delicious.
+If you like, you could add in your favorite shredded cheddar cheese like Nikki does to make the pasta even cheesier.
 To finish the dish, I topped it off with a dash of cracked black pepper, and was pleasantly surprised.

 It’s safe to say that I’ll be ditching those instructions on the box for good, thanks to TikTok.
-If you haven’t yet, it’s not too late to try TikTok’s most popular recipes, like the whipped coffee got us all through the early days of quarantine, and of course, the Baked Feta Pasta that broke the internet!
+If you haven’t yet, it’s never too late to try more TikTok recipes, like the whipped coffee that got us all through quarantine, and of course, the famous baked feta pasta.